Solar eclipse of October 27, 1780

 A total solar eclipse occurred on October 27, 1780.
 A solar eclipse occurs when the Moon passes between Earth and the Sun, thereby totally or partly obscuring the image of the Sun for a viewer on Earth.
 A total solar eclipse occurs when the Moon's apparent diameter is larger than the Sun's, blocking all direct sunlight, turning day into darkness.
 Totality occurs in a narrow path across Earth's surface, with the partial solar eclipse visible over a surrounding region thousands of kilometres wide.

 Observations

 During the American Revolutionary War, the first American solar eclipse expedition was organized and sent out from Harvard College in Massachusetts.
 A special immunity agreement was negotiated with the British to allow the scientists to work unharmed.
 The Harvard expedition, after all their efforts, missed the eclipse because they chose a site outside the path of totality.
-Modern analysis of this embarrassing incident for embryonic American science blame Samuel Williams for miscalculating the path of totality.
+Modern analysis of this embarrassing incident for embryonic American science blames Samuel Williams for miscalculating the path of totality.